iss-dashboard/ISS-Telemetry-Data/README.md

 This repository contains almost all of the ISS's public telemetry data streamed by NASA's lightstreamer service since June 1, 2025.
 It gets updated automatically every minute by a bit of JavaScript code running on a Raspberry Pi Zero 2W (@branchybot).
 Numeric data is stored as .csv files (comma seperated values); [a handy format](https://en.wikipedia.org/wiki/Comma-separated_values) that can be imported into Excel or read by a script in a programming language of your choice.
 On the first line of every file are its column headers, the first column is always a [UNIX timestamp](https://en.wikipedia.org/wiki/Unix_time).
 In `events/events.txt` events like the docking of visiting vehicles, spacewalks, etc. are stored in plaintext.

 The ISS Mimic project, and [their awesome site](https://iss-mimic.github.io/Mimic/) inspired me to create this repository.
 After all, if you can view the real-time information of the ISS, why not store it (and make it publicly accessible in the process)?
-Chunks of their code were also used to support the script that send the updates.
+Chunks of their code were also used to support the updating script.

 If this repository is useful to you, you might also be interested in another project of mine, a website that attempts to visualize (part of) the ISS data.
 Feel free to [take a look](https://iss-dashboard.github.io/).